stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 copper, or zinc, had formed the sole monetary standard of the hidden people at one period of their history.

-  Zamacona&rsquo;s reflections on the strange idol and its magnetism were disturbed by a tremendous wave of fear as, for the first time in this silent world, he heard a rumble of very definite and obviously approaching sound.
+  Zamacona's reflections on the strange idol and its magnetism were disturbed by a tremendous wave of fear as, for the first time in this silent world, he heard a rumble of very definite and obviously approaching sound.
 There was no mistaking its nature.
-It was a thunderously charging herd of large animals; and, remembering the Indian&rsquo;s panic, the footprints, and the moving mass distantly seen, the Spaniard shuddered in terrified anticipation.
+It was a thunderously charging herd of large animals; and, remembering the Indian's panic, the footprints, and the moving mass distantly seen, the Spaniard shuddered in terrified anticipation.
 He did not analyse his position, or the significance of this onrush of great lumbering beings, but merely responded to an elemental urge toward self-protection.
 Charging herds do not stop